guillaumepouget/multisimulation_feuille_excel/README.md

 Different results_i.Rdata files are produced for the core number i, each file containing the different variables calculated by Stics for all the usms corresponding to the core number i.

 Then these different files are put together in one unique results_final.Rdata file, which is stored in the "output" sub directory of rep_multisimu.

+A test simulation directory (for Stics V10) is uploaded on the github page (environnement_v10_github.zip).